NYC was COVID-19 epicenter, but few mayors sought help from Bill de Blasio, survey finds

-It can be said that heroes are forged within the gauntlet of crisis.
-And in the early days of the coronavirus pandemic, while New York was washed in darkness as the virus’s global epicenter, governor Andrew Cuomo emerged from the shadows a momentary hero.
+It can be said that heroes are forged in the gauntlet of crisis.
+And during the early days of the coronavirus pandemic, as New York darkened into the virus’s global epicenter, it can be said that governor Andrew Cuomo emerged from the shadows a momentary hero.
 He was heralded as an unlikely savior, manning the hull of the city’s ship across its choppiest waters.
 He graced the cover of Rolling Stone magazine, a space usually reserved for legends of music and film.
 He began work on a personal memoir.

 But no Rolling Stone cover awaited New York mayor Bill de Blasio, the official steward of the city in crisis.
-De Blasio’s reception was decidedly more tepid and less welcoming, as media headlines discussed how many times he had downplayed the coronavirus and speculated that the mayor was still “searching for his footing.”
+De Blasio’s reception was decidedly more tepid and less welcoming, as media headlines recounted how many times he had downplayed the coronavirus and speculated that the mayor was still “searching for his footing.”

-And apparently that was a viewpoint shared by mayors of other major U.S. cities, who had little interest in seeking de Blasio’s advice in the thick of the pandemic, a survey finds.
+It was apparently a viewpoint shared by mayors of other major American cities, who had little interest in seeking de Blasio’s advice in the thick of the pandemic, a survey finds.

 According to a report from Boston University on mayors’ responses to the pandemic, “Mayors reached out to their colleagues in a wide variety of cities in the early days of the COVID-19 pandemic to coordinate responses, identify best practices, and check in on each other.”
 Results showed that they “tended to connect with and look to their colleagues in nearby cities, leaders of professional organizations, and cities that were hit early by COVID-19.”